Lawouach/WebSocket-for-Python/docs/sources/managertutorial.rst

 -------

 The manager uses a polling mechanism to dispatch on socket incoming events.
-Two pollers are implemented, one using the traditionnal :py:mod:`select` and another one based on `select.epoll <http://docs.python.org/2.7/library/select.html#epoll-objects>`_ which is used only if available on the system.
+Two pollers are implemented, one using the traditional :py:mod:`select` and another one based on `select.epoll <http://docs.python.org/2.7/library/select.html#epoll-objects>`_ which is used only if available on the system.